Fort Mackinac: Later years

-The fort developed as an important staging area for US exploration of the northern Michigan Territory, including the expedition in 1832 under the command of Lewis Cass to explore the headwaters of the Mississippi River.
+The fort developed as an important staging area for US exploration of the northern Michigan Territory, including the expedition in 1820 under the command of Lewis Cass to explore the headwaters of the Mississippi River.
 Henry Rowe Schoolcraft held the post of United States Indian agent at Fort Mackinac for a time in the 1830s.
-He did extensive study of the Native American languages and culture of the region, aided by his marriage to Jane Johnston, the Ojibwe-British daughter of Johnston, a wealthy British fur trader at Sault Ste.
+He did extensive study of the Native American languages and culture of the region, aided by his marriage to Jane Johnston, the Ojibwe-British daughter of John Johnston, a wealthy British fur trader at Sault Ste.
 Marie.
 Both her parents' families were prominent among the elite of the region.

 During the Mexican–American War and for long periods during the Civil War, the Army left the care and upkeep of Fort Mackinac to an ordnance sergeant.
 Despite these periods of relative inactivity, the fort played a small role in the Civil War, briefly used as a prison for three Confederate political prisoners.
 Brought to Mackinac Island and the fort during the summer months, these three men enjoyed relative freedom, guarded only by a volunteer militia.
 When faced with the prospect of enduring a long, harsh winter on the island, two of the prisoners signed loyalty oaths and obtained release.
 The third Confederate refused, and the Army ultimately transferred him to another post.

 Seth Eastman, an officer and artist in the United States Army, in 1872 made an oil painting of Fort Mackinac, as a commission by the US Congress of paintings of military forts.
 It is now part of the collection of the United States Senate.
 His more important work was to illustrate Henry Rowe Schoolcraft's six-volume history of the American Indians, commissioned by Congress in the 1850s.

 Mackinac National Park

 From 1875 to 1895, Mackinac National Park, the second national park in the United States after Yellowstone National Park, included Fort Mackinac and much of Mackinac Island.
-During the national park years, the troops stationed at Mackinac acted as park rangers.
-The Army tasked these men with maintaining the park, so they spent much time cutting new roads and footpaths through the park.
+During the national park years, the troops stationed at Mackinac acted as park caretakers.

 To improve conditions and boost morale, the Army constructed a bathhouse at the fort (in which every man at the fort was required to bathe at least once a week), a post toilet (complete with flush toilets), and a post canteen (where the men could read current magazines, play pool, and buy beer and wine).
 They wanted Fort Mackinac to be a "desirable station."
 Soldiers also had regular military duties, drilling on the parade ground and taking target practice at least once a week on either a 600- or 1000-yard rifle range.
 The skills learned at the fort later proved important for many troops who were posted at other locations in the still-dangerous American West.